Hades (DC Comics)

-Hades (also sometimes Pluto or Hell) is a fictional character appearing in DC Comics publications and related media, commonly as an adversary and sometimes-ally of the superhero Wonder Woman.
-Based upon the eponymous Greek mythological figure, he is the Olympian god of the dead and ruler of the underworld.
+Hades (also sometimes Pluto or Hell) is a fictional character appearing in DC Comics publications and related media, commonly as an adversary and sometimes-ally of the superhero Wonder Woman, who is his niece.
+This character is based upon the eponymous Greek mythological figure, he is the Olympian god of the dead and ruler of the underworld.

 Hades has appeared in various media outside comics, primarily in association with Wonder Woman.
 John Rhys-Davies, Bob Joles, and Oliver Platt have voiced the character in animated series and films.

 Publication history

 Pluto (the Golden Age Hades) in Wonder Woman #16 (March 1946); art by Harry G. Peter.

 Hades first appeared under his Roman name Pluto in Wonder Woman #16 published in the summer of 1946, written by Wonder Woman creator William Moulton Marston.
 In this story, he kidnaps women from Earth, using them to decorate his castle on the planet Pluto, before being defeated by Wonder Woman and her allies.
 He would next encounter Wonder Woman in a 1962 Silver Age adventure in issue #131 of her monthly title, in which the hero ventures underground into Hades (referred to in-story as "the Underworld") at the behest of her mother Hippolyta, battling Cerberus along the way and cannily avoiding a skirmish with Pluto's ghostly subjects.
 In 1978's Adventure Comics #460, Wonder Woman once again undertakes a journey to Pluto's realm (referred to both as "the Land of the Dead" and "Hell") to retrieve Steve Trevor's soul.
 Here, Pluto is depicted with Mephistophelian features, including devil horns and red skin.

 in Wonder Woman #329, the character is renamed Hades as part of writer Mindy Newell's move to standardize the use of Greek names for DC's Olympian pantheon.
 He is re-introduced as a more benevolent character, again named Hades, in writer/artist George Pérez's post-Crisis reboot of the Wonder Woman mythos in 1987.
 Yet another version of the character would debut in 2011 as part of DC Comics’ New 52 publication event, which again revised Wonder Woman’s continuity.
 This incarnation, referred to primarily as Hell and sometimes as Hades, presents the character not as an adult man, but as a young boy in black and red armor whose head is crowned with melting candles.